 The Health Sciences Program professional curriculum is typically two years in duration, with students entering in autumn semester of the junior or third year.
-Qualified students may be considered for freshman-level direct admit or sophomore-level (or second-year) admission.
+First and second year students active in university Honors or Scholars may be considered for direct admission to the program.
 A minimum total of 120 semester hours, including prerequisites, program requirements, and general education courses (GE’s), and transfer credits are required for the degree.

 Pre-Health Sciences Program

-First and second year: Students complete GE coursework and admission prerequisite requirements that include: psychology, sociology, math, medical terminology, anatomy, physiology, statistics, economics, biology, and chemistry.
+First and second year: Students complete GE coursework and admission prerequisite requirements that include: psychology, sociology, math, medical terminology, anatomy, physiology, statistics, biology and chemistry.

 Health Sciences Program